Chin Mee Chin Confectionery: Details

 The Chin Mee Chin confectionery is located at 204 East Coast Road in Katong, Marine Parade, Singapore.
 The physical building has a pale blue façade with the "iconic" signboard of the business' name.
 It also has an alfresco section and a "colourful retro-style mural" on the exterior walls.
 The interior of the building has a mosaic green-coloured floor and wall tiles with a "retro" horse painting hanging on the wall.
 It has "marble-topped tables" and its "classic coffee shop chairs" that occupy the front portion of the premises as well as a "five foot way facing the [nearby] church".
 The kitchen has gone through several changes over Chin Mee Chin's history.
 When Tan Joo Long took over the business, he and his staff used bricks and a metal sheet found at the back of the shop to create a makeshift urn and oven.
 Chin Mee Chin also has a charcoal grill where they toast their buns.
 At some point before their closure, they stopped using it but it was brought back by Ebb & Flow.

+Dishes

 The kopitiam is often noted for its kaya toast, a toast made from kaya, which is a jam made from coconut milk, eggs, and sugar.
-Chin Mee Chin's kaya has been described as "Jade-hued" as well as being "not too sweet, not too smooth and redolent of coconut milk" whilst its buns curated by Ebb & Flow are "split and toasted over charcoal" and "squishier than before but as close as it gets".
+Chin Mee Chin's kaya has been described by Annette Tan of Today as "Jade-hued" as well as being "not too sweet, not too smooth and redolent of coconut milk" whilst its buns curated by Ebb & Flow are "split and toasted over charcoal" and "squishier than before but as close as it gets".